BBC Radio Bristol: Presenters

-Geoff Twentyman

 Notable past presenters

-Kate Adie and Michael Buerk produced and presented programmes for BBC Radio Bristol as part of the station's launch team in the 1970s – Buerk's voice was also the very first to be heard on the station.
+Kate Adie and Michael Buerk produced and presented programmes for BBC Radio Bristol as part of the station's launch team in the 1970s.
+Buerk's voice was the first to be heard on the station.

-Another notable presenter during the early 1970s was Kenny Everett, who pre-recorded his shows from his farmhouse in Sussex.
+Kenny Everett was a presenter during the early 1970s.
+He pre-recorded his shows from his farmhouse in Sussex.

-The comedian Chris Morris worked for the station in the late 1980s, presenting and producing his own weekend show, No Known Cure.
+Comedian Chris Morris worked for the station in the late 1980s, presenting and producing his own weekend show, No Known Cure.
 He was dismissed from the station after "talking over the news bulletins and making silly noises".

 One of the station's longest serving presenters was veteran local journalist Roger Bennett, who joined at launch as a reporter, before going onto present its flagship breakfast programme, Morning West, from 1974 to 2003.
 He continued to freelance at Radio Bristol until his death in July 2005.

-Other past presenters include Susan Osman who also co-presented Points West for 14 years, and John Turner, who spent almost 30 years on the station between 1978 and 2007.
+Other past presenters include Susan Osman, who also co-presented Points West for 14 years, and John Turner, who worked on the station between 1978 and 2007.

-The presenter of BBC Radio 4's Woman's Hour, Jenni Murray, started her BBC career with Radio Bristol, as did the Good Morning Britain presenter Susanna Reid.
+Jenni Murray, presenter of BBC Radio 4's Woman's Hour, started her BBC career at Radio Bristol, as well as Susanna Reid, a presenter on Good Morning Britain.